justinthelaw/uds-rke2/docs/NVIDIA-GPU-OPERATOR.md

 ### NVIDIA GPU Drivers

-NVIDIA's Driver GPUs are usually pre-installed on the host node, similar to the NVIDIA Container Toolkit.
+NVIDIA's GPU drivers are usually pre-installed on the host node, similar to the NVIDIA Container Toolkit.
 Upgrading GPU drivers and ensuring they remain up-to-date can be done using the NVIDIA GPU Operator as well.
-By providing the correct pre-compiled drivers within the [`nvidia-gpu-operator-values.yaml`](../packages/nvidia-gpu-operator/values/nvidia-gpu-operator-values.yaml), and ensuring the host meets minimum requirements for installing these drivers via a Kubernetes pod, engineers can maintain and deploy drivers to host node sin a Kubernetes-native way.
+By providing the correct pre-compiled drivers within the [`nvidia-gpu-operator-values.yaml`](../packages/nvidia-gpu-operator/values/nvidia-gpu-operator-values.yaml), and ensuring the host meets minimum requirements for installing these drivers via a Kubernetes pod, engineers can maintain and deploy drivers to host nodes in a Kubernetes-native way.

 ### Multi-Instance GPUs